xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 > These results show that GPU-based decompression can significantly reduce the time spent on data loading and cut I/O latency from storage to device (less data transfer over PCIe/NVLink).
 This is especially useful for large datasets, as it allows for faster data loading and processing.

 Keep an eye on this space, as we are working on integrating this into the Zarr ecosystem to enable GPU-based decompression for Zarr stores.
-This will allow for a fully GPU-native workflow, where all steps of data loading, including reading, decompressing, and transforming data, can be done on the GPU.
+This will allow for a fully GPU-native workflow, where all steps of data loading, including reading, decompression, and transforming data, can be done on the GPU.

 > 💡 Takeaway: Even without full GDS support, GPU-based decompression can dramatically reduce I/O latency and free up CPU resources for other tasks.